IngoScholtes/pyTempNets/README.md

 ## Tutorial

-A detailed educational tutorial showcasing the features of ´pyTempNet' and illustrating its theoretical foundation is [available online](https://www.sg.ethz.ch/team/people/ischoltes/research-insights/temporal-networks-demo/).
+A detailed educational tutorial showcasing the features of `pyTempNet` and illustrating its theoretical foundation is [available online](https://www.sg.ethz.ch/team/people/ischoltes/research-insights/temporal-networks-demo/).

 ## Acknowledgements